siraben/zkeme80/docs/services.md

 exclusive `DP-LIMIT` (`0xF000`).
 The top 4 KiB is reserved for the data stack;
-the return stack has its own reserved area below `H0`. `UNUSED` measures this actual dictionary budget. `ROOM`, `ALLOT`, `,`, `C,`, `CREATE`, and `DOES>` check capacity before their ordinary writes and throw 8 when it is exhausted.
+the return stack has its own reserved area below `H0`. `UNUSED` measures this actual dictionary budget. `ROOM`, `ALLOT`, `,`, `C,`, `CREATE`, and `DOES>` check capacity before their ordinary writes and throw `-8` when it is exhausted.
 `VARIABLE`, `CONSTANT`, and `VALUE` reserve their complete definitions before changing the dictionary.
-Both compiled and interpreted `S"` check space for the string and its terminator before copying any bytes; unterminated quotes stop at EOF.
+Both compiled and interpreted `S"` check space before copying any bytes.
+Only compiled strings have a private terminator; unterminated quotes stop at EOF.
 Interpreted string results remain transient.
 Negative `ALLOT` can reclaim space within the dictionary bounds.
-A missing `CREATE`/colon name throws 16.
+A missing `CREATE`/colon name throws `-16`.
 Raw memory stores and direct writes to `DP` remain sharp tools; these guards are not memory protection or stack isolation.

 `tests/test-memory.py` verifies these limits and distinct fixed RAM above